 - Pads will be tough and strong to support their active lifestyles

 - Slight webbing in between toes may be seen

-ALL Siberian Huskies will have webbing in the feet, how much of it you can see will be down to your Husky’s genes and bloodline.
+All Siberian Huskies will have some amount of webbing in the feet, how much of it you can see will be down to your Husky’s genes and bloodline.

 Does My Husky Benefit From Having Webbed Feet?

 The main reason that Huskies have slight webbing between their toes is to help them walk on snow.
 So if you have a Husky and live in a snowy place, then yes, their webbed feet will be actively helping them to walk and run in the snow.